luvnft/hackathon-shorts/index.markdown

 You will be provided with everything you need to shoot and edit this video within three to six hours.
 This includes:

  - The [Adobe Premiere] file that was used to create the original video.
 This will include the intro and outro, audio and video clips that can be reused, and the original timeline.
- - A new sealed LEGO kit.
+ - A new sealed LEGO® kit.
  - Lighting, camera, tripod, backdrop, and table.

 ## Steps